JamesSpaniak/grocery_stats/README.md

 python3 data_processor.py

 ## Process
-Make runner script and move pernament functions in util.py or other helper .py files for reusage
+Make runner script and move permanent functions in util.py or other helper .py files for reusage